 We all know that Google Maps is used at places when there's a requirement to integrate Maps in websites/apps, or when companies want to search the locations entered by users in the Address fields.

 Most of the devs even expose their API keys either through their source code or in one of the requests being sent from their applications.
 This is not even considered a serious issue because all an attacker can do is send requests to Maps API endpoints using their keys.

 A lot of reports can also be seen on Bug bounty platforms that either mark the accidental exposure of these API keys as Informative or as an Accepted Risk.

-The thing which they don't consider is the impact it might have on their budget because these keys have a pay as-you-go billing cycle.
-Below shown pricing table for Google Maps API explains it pretty well.
+The thing which they don't consider is the impact it might have on their budget because these keys have a pay-as-you-go billing cycle.
+The below-shown pricing table for Google Maps API explains it pretty well.

 But Google also has few restriction options to prevent unauthorized usage of these keys, they are -

 - HTTP referrers: restricts usage to one or more URLs and is intended for keys that are used in websites and web apps.
 This type of restriction allows you to set restrictions to a specific domain, page or set of pages in your website.

 - IP addresses: restricts usage to one or more IP addresses, and are intended for securing keys used in server-side requests, such as calls from web servers and cron jobs.

 - Android and iOS app restriction: restricts usage to calls from an Android app with a specified package name.

 This is a Unique case of how I bypassed some of the restrictions placed by an Android app to their API Keys.